Psychology Faculty Research

 B.S., M.S., Ph.D.
 University of Kentucky, post-doctoral research Purdue University.
 Specialty: Behavioral neuroscience/biopsychology.
 Dr. Berry’s research focuses on the neurobiological mechanisms involved in the development of substance abuse and dependence using in vivo rodent models.
 Additionally, we investigate receptor systems (i.e. nicotinic acetylcholine receptors, stress hormone receptors) that may be targeted in the treatment of substance dependence.
 Current projects involve investigations into nicotine and alcohol co-consumption and the role of stress hormones in substance abuse.
 Dr. Berry can be reached at jnberry1@butler.edu.

-Karina Hamamouche, Assistant Professor
+Karina Hamamouche, Associate Professor

 B.A.
 Butler University, M.A., Ph.D., Boston College.
 Dr. Hamamouche’s research is in the area of Developmental Psychology, particularly early childhood development.
 In order to navigate our environments, we must represent and understand the vast amount of quantitative information around us.
 Motivated by this, Dr. Hamamouche’s research focuses on our representations of quantity (e.g., number, time, etc.) and the impact that those early representations have on our formal understanding of quantity (e.g., math, temporal units of measurement, etc.).
 In particular, she investigates the nature of quantity representations, which includes comparing similarities and differences across quantitative domains (e.g., number and time) and testing the relations between the early ability to perceive quantities and the later ability to learn symbols for these quantities.
 She also applies her work to the domain of education by examining ways in which we can facilitate children’s learning of difficult quantitative concepts, such as counting and division.
 Dr. Hamamouche can be reached at khamamou@butler.edu.